Particle generation

 Advantages of using supercritical fluids

-Size: micro- to nanometer
+Particle size: micro- to nanometer

-Narrow size distribution adjustable
+Narrow particle size distribution

-Control of geometry (spherical, needle, etc.)
+Control of particle geometry (spherical, needle, etc.)

 Morphology (smooth, porous, massive) controllable